ndlib/legacy-curate-planning/README.md

 6. Write code to make the tests work.

 1--2 will be present in this repo.
-3--4 will be documented as issues in the component repos.
+3--4 will be documented as milestones and issues in the individual component github repos.
 5--6 will be contained in the components repos themselves as they are the actual deliverables of this process.

 ## Conventions